Genetics and Cancer - Hereditary Nonpolyposis Colon Cancer (HNPCC)

 - At least one case of HNPCC-associated diagnosed under age 50

 - A diagnosis of familial adenomatous polyposis has been ruled out

 These errors in the DNA can lead to uncontrolled cell growth, which causes cancer.
 In Lynch syndrome, the germline mutation may be inherited from either the mother or the father and is present in all cells of the body.
-Whether a person who is born with a germline mutation will develop cancer, when they may develop cancer, and where the cancer(s) will appear depends on where (which cell type) the second mutation occurs.
+Whether a person who is born with a germline mutation will develop cancer, when they develop cancer, and where the cancer(s) will appear depends on whether and where (which cell type) a second mutation occurs.
 For example, if the second mutation is in the colon, then colon cancer may develop.
 If it is in the ovary, then ovarian cancer may develop.
-The process of tumor development actually requires mutations in multiple growth control genes.
-What causes these additional mutations to be acquired is generally unknown.
+The process of tumor development actually requires mutations in multiple genes that regulate cell growth.
+What causes these additional mutations is generally unknown.
 Possible causes include chemical, physical, or biological environmental exposures or chance errors in DNA replication.

 Some people who have inherited a germline mismatch-repair gene mutation never develop cancer because they never receive that second mutation to knock out the function of the gene and start the process of tumor formation.
 This can make the cancer appear to skip generations in a family, even when the mutation is present.
-People with a mutation, regardless of whether they develop cancer, have a 50/50 chance (autosomal dominant) to pass the mutation on to each of their children.
+People with a mutation, regardless of whether they develop cancer, have a 50/50 chance of passing the mutation on to each of their children.

 Click here to view the